-This fact alone in itself is not necessarily news-worthy - even though some might think so - but then by comes Larken Rose and compares this pretty girls dribble with the dribble that is usually called political speech.
+This fact alone in itself is not necessarily news-worthy – even though some might think so – but then, by comes Larken Rose and compares this pretty girl’s dribble with the dribble that is usually called political speech.

 And that was news for me!

-I probably could paraphrase Larken’s words but I just love his writing style and as he has given permission to do with his newsletters as I please - - I just post it here.
+I probably could paraphrase Larken’s words but I just love his writing style and as he has given permission to do with his newsletters as I please – – so I just post it here.

 My Fellow Americans,